-The IRS is typically more gracious and be willing to give an individual a break if he or she comes forward willingly to file returns.
-The end game is that each individual will be located and found out eventually, and that it is better to come forward voluntarily.
-Additional considerations are that all returns have a 3 year timeline to collect a refund (from the date the return should have been filed), but the statute to collect on an amount due to the IRS is 10 years from the time the return is filed.
-Thus, the taxpayer is in best gear to either collect a refund or resolve a debt by filing timely or as soon as possible.
+The IRS is typically more gracious and is willing to give an individual a break if he or she comes forward willingly to file returns.
+The end game is that each individual will be located and found out eventually and that it is better to come forward voluntarily.
+Additional considerations are that all returns have a 3-year timeline to collect a refund (from the date the return should have been filed), but the statute to collect on an amount due to the IRS is 10 years from the time the return is filed.
+Thus, the taxpayer is in the best gear to either collect a refund or resolve debt by filing timely or as soon as possible.

-Lastly, in certain cases where the IRS has filed on behalf of a taxpayer, the taxpayer may reduce or eliminate debt simply by gathering the appropriate documentation, preparing and submitting the returns that are missing.
-The IRS sometimes make educated guesses about the information that is required on a tax return, and does not particularly worry about maximizing deductions.
+Lastly, in certain cases where the IRS has filed on behalf of a taxpayer, the taxpayer may reduce or eliminate debt simply by gathering the appropriate documentation, preparing, and submitting the returns that are missing.
+The IRS sometimes makes educated guesses about the information that is required on a tax return and does not particularly worry about maximizing deductions.
 Thus, a correct return that is filed may have the effect of negating debt.
 The older the tax return, the more help the average consumer will require in preparing the documentation correctly.

 The statute of limitations is a legal term that refers to the maximum time the IRS can take any particular action.
-As discussed above, the IRS generally has a 3 year statute of limitation (SOL) to audit a return.
-That number is flexible however, and varies according to when the return was filed.
-For example, if a return is due April 15, 2009 but is filed a month early on March 15, 2009, then the IRS has 3 years from the due date of April 15, 2009 rather than March 15, 2009.
+As discussed above, the IRS generally has a 3-year statute of limitation (SOL) to audit a return.
+That number is flexible, however, and varies according to when the return was filed.
+For example, if a return is due April 15, 2009, but is filed a month early on March 15, 2009, then the IRS has 3 years from the due date of April 15, 2009, rather than March 15, 2009.
 If a return is filed late, past the April 15 due date, the 3 years begins to run from the date the return is filed.
-As discussed above, that general 3 year SOL is extended to 6 years under certain circumstances.
+As discussed above, that general 3-year SOL is extended to 6 years under certain circumstances.
 These SOL’s do not apply if the IRS has prepared and filed the return for the taxpayer due to nonfiling or if the return was deemed to have been filed falsely or fraudulently with the intent to evade taxes.
-Average consumers typically do not know if either of these actions have occurred, and will not be able to communicate these items effectively.
+Average consumers typically do not know if either of these actions has occurred, and will not be able to communicate these items effectively.
 Generally, if a taxpayer has not filed in many years, a review of his or her transcript is absolutely necessary to accurately gauge the individual situation.

 The SOL in place for the federal IRS is one place where the collection of debt varies greatly on the federal level from the state level.
 California, for example, has no SOL for the collection of back taxes.

-A taxpayer also has some SOL’s imposed on him or her, as a trade off for the above listed limitations.
+A taxpayer also has some SOL’s imposed on him or her, as a trade-off for the above-listed limitations.
 A taxpayer can make a claim for a refund that is due to him or her only 3 years from the original due date of the return.
-Thus, if a return was due in the year 2000 (for tax year 1999), but no return is filed by the taxpayer until 2004, no claim for a refund may be made successfully.
-Refunds due past that 3 year SOL are lost and cannot be applied to any other tax due.
+Thus, if a return was due in the year 2000 (for the tax year 1999), but no return is filed by the taxpayer until 2004, no claim for a refund may be made successfully.
+Refunds due past that 3-year SOL is lost and cannot be applied to any other tax due.

-What type of Enforced Collection Activities are there?
+What types of Enforced Collection Activities are there?

 Most typically, each of these notices is sent via certified or registered letters.
-The IRS does reserve the right to leave a copy of such letter at the taxpayers home, place of business, last known address or left with the taxpayer in person.
+The IRS does reserve the right to leave a copy of such a letter at the taxpayer’s home, place of business, last known address, or left with the taxpayer in person.
 The timeline described above is the most usual method the IRS employs.
-Certain taxpayers will have significant variations; for example, if the IRS believes the funds to be at risk for asset flight, whereby the taxpayer moves such funds off shore or into another persons name to avoid collection, the timeline may be moved up.
+Certain taxpayers will have significant variations; for example, if the IRS believes the funds to be at risk for asset flight, whereby the taxpayer moves such funds offshore or under another person’s name to avoid collection, the timeline may be moved up.
 In contrast, some people are able to live below the radar for years and years, and thus suffer no real collection activity.
 The letters are most typically numbered as CP 90, CP 279, and CP 279a.
-CP 279a is the letter which says a levy is imminent, most likely within 30 days from the date of the letter regardless of receipt date.
+CP 279a is the letter that says a levy is imminent, most likely within 30 days from the date of the letter regardless of the receipt date.

 Bank Account Levy

-A wage garnishment or levy is a written notice sent by the IRS to the taxpayers employer which requires that employer to withhold a percentage of the employees pay on behalf of the IRS.
-The withheld amount is typically taken from the gross amount (rather than the net amount), and usually looks like 30-70 percent of the total gross amount.
+A wage garnishment or levy is a written notice sent by the IRS to the taxpayer’s employer that requires that employer to withhold a percentage of the employee’s pay on behalf of the IRS.
+The withheld amount is typically taken from the gross amount (rather than the net amount) and usually looks like 30-70 percent of the total gross amount.
 The rest is taxed for current amounts due and very often, the taxpayer is left with little after both past and current taxes are removed.
-Wage garnishments can also be sent to self employed taxpayers accounts receivables.
+Wage garnishments can also be sent to self-employed taxpayers’ accounts receivables.